miurahr/aqtinstall/README.rst

 |        | |gha|     |         |
 +--------+-----------+---------+

-This is an utility alternative to the official graphical Qt installer, for using in CI environment where an inteactive UI is not usable such as Github Actions, Tavis-CI, CircleCI, Azure-Pipelines, AppVeyor and others.
+This is a utility alternative to the official graphical Qt installer, for using in CI environment where an interactive UI is not usable such as Github Actions, Travis-CI, CircleCI, Azure-Pipelines, AppVeyor and others.

 It can automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).